 Why study history at Queen Mary?

-In the last Research Assessment Exercise (RAE 2008), History at Queen Mary was ranked among the top 15 departments in the UK.
+In the last Research Excellence Framework (REF 2014), the research environment in the School of History at Queen Mary was ranked among the top 5 departments in the UK.
 Our academics are internationally renowned in their fields, and our track record in both research and teaching is excellent.
-We count the President of the Royal Historical Society and four fellows of British Academy among our number.
+We count the former President of the Royal Historical Society and six fellows of British Academy among our number.

-School of History staff regularly contribute to academic and public life with books, journal papers, and media broadcasts.
-Recent broadcasts include: BBC Two series Behind Closed Doors and At Home with the Georgians and BBC Radio 4’s Voices From the Old Bailey by Professor Amanda Vickery; Monsieur Non – a programme on Charles de Gaulle delivered by Professor Julian Jackson for Archive on 4; and Dr Tom Asbridge developed and presented The Crusader’s Lost Fort for BBC2’s Timewatch.
+Our staff regularly contribute to academic and public life with books, journal papers, and media broadcasts.
+Broadcasts from History staff include: BBC Two series Ian Hislop’s a Stiff Upper Lip-An Emotional History of Britain, a series in which Dr Thomas Dixon was a consultant and interviewee.
+BBC Two’s Behind Closed Doors and At Home with the Georgians and BBC Radio 4’s Voices from the Old Bailey by Professor Amanda Vickery.
+Professor Julian Jackson delivered a programme on Charles de Gaulle called Monsieur Non for Archive on 4; and Dr Tom Asbridge developed and presented The Crusader’s Lost Fort for BBC2’s Timewatch.

-Our intellectual diversity is a key feature of our research community.
-This will enable you to study traditional political history alongside the history of art and architecture, or to combine history with film or English literature.
+Our intellectual diversity is a key feature of our community.
+This will enable you to study political history alongside the history of art or film.
 By following cultural and intellectual themes you could investigate topics as diverse as: the lives of Oscar Wilde; the representation of war in contemporary British popular culture; or the Medieval Islamic world.

 - Unravelling Britain: British History since 1801